symeta/ticker-info-app-migration/README.md

 ```sql
 ALTER TABLE <target table name> ADD COLUMN _id varchar(20) NULL;
 ```

+The field _id will be the primary key.
+During DMS task, _id will be fulfilled with global unique values.
+Index does not migrate, index needs to be re-built on the merged table (operatoin guidance could be referred per 'Create Index on the merged table' section)

 **2nd:**
  - do not use 'rds-combined-ca-bundle.pem' mentioned in the blog (as shown in the first snapshot below).
 Instead, use 'global-bundle.pem' appeared in [ec2 connect docdb manually](https://docs.aws.amazon.com/documentdb/latest/developerguide/connect-ec2-manual.html)(as shown in the second snapshot below)